- Join / Renew

 - The ILP is an iterative process involving the resident and faculty advisor and/or coach.

-- ILPs should be reviewed and discussed at least twice a year.
+- ILPs should be created within the first six months of residency and reviewed and discussed at least quarterly.

-- The resident should fill out the ILP prior to each meeting with the faculty member.
+- The resident should fill out the ILP prior to each meeting with the coach/faculty member.

 - Each ILP builds on the previous ILP by addressing progress towards professional goals, incorporating feedback that has been received.